-PBS Utah utilized scholars to evaluate the themes and issues in the storytelling of both the film and literary work and craft discussion questions for book club hosts that would facilitate a meaningful exploration of different human experiences and perspectives.
-Project partners provided additional promotional reach, discounts on books, learning resources, hosted public book club discussions, and in some cases served as scholars.
+PBS Utah used scholars to evaluate the themes and issues in the storytelling of both the film and literary work and craft discussion questions for book club hosts that would facilitate a meaningful exploration of different human experiences and perspectives.
+Project partners provided additional promotional reach, discounts on books, learning resources, hosted public book club discussions and sometimes served as scholars.

 This was a great project to reach a statewide audience without requiring a staff member to facilitate events.
 Because of Utah’s geographic barriers, it can be challenging to provide meaningful direct engagement touchpoints at a statewide level.
 This project brought our locally produced films to the homes of individuals throughout the state.